-F. Use of Estimates
+12. Use of Estimates

-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
-Actual results could differ from the estimates.
+The preparation of financial statements in conformity with generally accepted accounting principles requires management to make estimates and assumptions that affect certain reported amounts and disclosures.
+Estimates are used when accounting for realizability of receivables, depreciation, pension expense, pension liability, and related deferred outflows and inflows.
+Accordingly, actual results could differ from those estimates.

-Note 2 - Cash and Cash Equivalents, Cash with Fiscal Agents, and Investments
+Note 2 - Cash and Cash Equivalents and Investments